 - Personal Statement: One (1) page limit.
 Describe why you are a strong candidate for an LRP award and your potential to succeed as an independent researcher.
 Relevant factors may include your previous research training and/or previous research work, your short and long-term academic and research objectives, any relevant academic/professional achievements or honors, any research project support awards, and any significant contributions to science.

-- Career Development Plan and Mentoring Plan: Describe how this plan will foster the development of your career in research.
-This description should include not only your research, but also other developmental activities such as grant submissions, seminars, scientific meetings, training in the responsible conduct of research, presentations, etc. Include information on planned (and prior) participation in DOM- and SOM-sponsored career development opportunities.
+- Career Development Plan and Mentoring Plan: Describe how this plan will foster the development of your research career.
+This description should include not only your research but also other developmental activities such as grant submissions, seminars, scientific meetings, training in the responsible conduct of research, presentations, etc. Include information on planned (and prior) participation in DOM- and SOM-sponsored career development opportunities.

-- Documentation of Qualified Educational Loan Debt: The LRPDIM requires that you provide a promissory note, account statement and a Federal Student Aid (FSA) report for each loan listed in your application.
-Total debt must equal or exceed 20% of total base salary.
+- Documentation of Qualified Educational Loan Debt: The LRPDIM requires that you provide a promissory note, account statement, and a Federal Student Aid (FSA) report for each loan listed in your application.
+Total debt must equal or exceed 20% of the total base salary.

 - From the applicant's mentor: